How to Set Up Blogger Settings – A to Z | For Beginners

 09. Formatting Settings

-In this section you will learn how to set up Formatting settings in Blogger.
+In this section, you will learn about How to set up Formatting settings in Blogger.

 - The Time zone option is used to set your region’s time zone.
 Every region/country in the world has its own time zone.
 For example, China’s Time Zone is (GMT+08:00) China Standard Time – Shanghai.